BRST Noether Theorem and Corner Charge Bracket: BRST Noether current

 \subsection{The basic set-up}

-We consider a classical field theory with classical field space $\mathcal{F}=\{\phi^i\}$ and a gauge invariant Lagrangian $L[\phi^i]$.
-To define the BRST invariant perturbative quantum field theory associated to $L[\phi^i]$, we introduce the BRST local field space $\tilde{\mathcal{F}}\equiv\{\Ph^I\}$ with $\Ph^I=(\phi^i,c^A,\bar{c}_A,b_A)$, where $c^A$ are the ghost fields associated with the gauge invariance and $(\bar{c}_A,b_A)$ is a trivial auxiliary BRST doublets.
+We consider a classical field theory on a $D$-dimensional spacetime $M$ with classical field space $\mathcal{F}=\{\phi^i\}$ and a gauge invariant Lagrangian $L[\phi^i]$.
+The BRST gauge-fixing procedure, necessary to define the perturbative quantum field theory associated to $L[\phi^i]$, involves extending the classical fields $\phi^i$ to a BRST field multiplet

+where $c^A$ are the ghost fields associated with the gauge invariance, $\bar{c}_A$ the antighost fields and $b_A$ the auxiliary fields.
+The doublet $(\bar{c}_A,b_A)$ is cohomologically trivial.
+Importantly, the notion of gauge symmetry is defined on the classical fields $\phi^i$, not on the extended multiplet $\Ph^I$.
+At the quantum level, it is replaced by BRST symmetry, which generalizes gauge symmetry in a consistent manner.

 Here we limit ourselves to rank-$1$ BV systems, namely to theories with an off-shell closed gauge algebra.
+Such theories possess a graded off-shell nilpotent BRST operator~$s$ acting on \eqref{BRST_multiplet}, with a BV Lagrangian at most linear in the antifields.
+Accordingly, the source terms in the generating functional are linearly coupled to the classical BRST variations of the fields, and their correlation functions are computed on the same footing as those of the fields themselves.
+This framework provides the natural setting in which the BRST Noether currents acquire a precise cohomological meaning and can be analyzed consistently at the quantum level.

-For such theories, we don't need to introduce antifields and a gauge fixed BRST invariant Lagrangian takes the form
+The advantage of working with such rank-$1$ theories is that gauge fixing does not require antifields; instead, one can simply add an $s$-exact term to the classical gauge-invariant Lagrangian.
+The gauge fixed and BRST invariant Lagrangian thus takes the form

-The graded off-shell nilpotent operator $s$ is the BRST operator that extends the gauge symmetry at the quantum level and the ghost number $-1$ local functional $\Ps$ characterizes the chosen gauge fixing for the fields.
+It must have ghost number zero.
+The ghost number $-1$ local functional~$\Ps$ characterizes the chosen gauge fixing for the fields.

+It must be appreciated that the BRST fields $\Ph^I$ and the residual BRST symmetry of~\eqref{L_GF} are essential to defining the unitary $\mathcal{S}$-matrix of any given gauge theory.
+Physical $\ket{\rm in}$ and $\ket{\rm out}$ states are also unambiguously defined from the cohomology of the nilpotent BRST operator $s$ associated with the gauge symmetry.